Our mosquito control services helps keep you safe outdoors.

 It’s more important than ever to keep the mosquito population in your yard under control.
 That’s why we offer affordable pricing on our comprehensive mosquito control treatments.

-We’ve been providing pest control services to Florida residents for more than 40 years, satisfaction guaranteed.
+We’ve been providing pest control services to Florida residents for more than 40 years.
 If, after we provide an initial inspection and treatment, you aren’t satisfied, you can cancel your service and receive a refund with no cancellation fee.
 We will also return to your St. Petersburg home for retreatments, as needed.

 We use the latest in pest control treatments and techniques, with qualified technicians professionally assessing problems and recommending customized solutions.
 We provide clear estimates, explain our services, and are always happy to answer your questions.